laravel/folio/README.md

 Folio::extension('.vue')
 ```

-In concert with Inertia, changing the file extension allows you to render React, Vue, or Svelte files as Folio pages:
+In concert with Inertia, changing the file extension allows you to render React, Vue, or Svelte files as Folio pages where the route parameters are passed as props:
 ```php
 use Illuminate\Http\Request;
 use Laravel\Folio\Folio;